 Why is local SEO important for local businesses?

 We live in a digital age and people are consulting the internet before they look for a product or service near them.
 And they want fast results.
 That’s why most of them use local searches to find places near them?

 “Near me” and “buy now” phrases are becoming more popular day by day.
-You need to make sure to implement local SEO best practices if you want your business to be found online and visited at the physical location.
+You need to make sure to implement local SEO best practices if you want your business to be found online and visited at a physical location.

 How does it work?

 The term you should get familiar with is Google Local Pack.
 And its algorithm has its own way of ranking businesses on the local SERP.

-This is the top section of a google search that highlights three local businesses related to your query and can be incredibly useful for mobile searchers looking to quickly find nearby products or services without clicking through on any websites.
+This is the top section of a Google search that highlights three local businesses related to your query and can be incredibly useful for mobile searchers looking to quickly find nearby products or services without clicking through any websites.
 It gives Google Maps results.